Leivysallia/slots/README.md

-# slots
+# Slots for Bash

 A slots game for bash.
-Run using ./ within the desired folder.
+Run using ./slots.sh within the desired folder.
 Files Required:
 	 slots.sh ##	mainfile
 	 vars.bashrc ## variable file